UWIT-IAM/.github/README.md

   platform).
 - [workflow templates](workflow-templates) (well, one example template...)

-Other github features that aren't currently use require artifacts to live in this repository, so the name (`UWIT-IAM/.github`) cannot be changed.
+Other github features that aren't currently used require artifacts to live in this repository, so the name (`UWIT-IAM/.github`) cannot be changed.